 chum chum recipe – also known as chom chom or cham cham is one of the other Bengali delicacies apart from rasgulla, sandesh and rasmalai.
 Oval shaped chenna or paneer balls are cooked in sugar syrup just like the rasgulla.
 Then garnished in different ways.
 Few variations of the garnishings are to stuff with mawa/khoya or dunk them in rabri or just serve them with coconut garnish.

-Commercially sold chum chums are colorful as food colors are used while preparing.
+However you can find a lot of fancy stuffings in Sweet stalls.
+Unlike the rasgulla this is not served with sugar syrup, so the sugar syrup can be reused for other recipes like gulab jamuns.
+Commercially sold chum chum are colorful as food colors are used while preparing.
 Since I do not prefer colors, I have not used.
-If you want to make your chum chum colorful, then you can add few drops of it while kneading the paneer.
+If you want to make your chum chum colorful, then you can add few drops of it while kneading the chenna/paneer.

 find chum chum recipe below